At every stage of their journey, the hero of a story is faced with difficult choices — decisions that will shape their destiny.

 He doesn’t pose next to Lambos for social media clout.

-For Jasper, it’s about meaningful work and financial freedom.
+For Jasper, it’s about living permanently at an intersection of meaningful work and financial freedom.

 Quality over quantity.